Bone density scan (DXA scan)

 • you have had an early menopause and not had hormone replacement therapy (HRT)

-• you have prostate cancer and you are going to start treatment with hormonal therapies that reduce testosterone levels
+• you have prostate cancer and are starting treatment with hormonal therapies that reduce testosterone levels

 • you are taking steroids.

-You may also have a DXA scan if you have early invasive breast cancer and may develop bone loss because you:
+You may also have a DXA scan if you have early invasive breast cancer and you:

 How the scan is done

-During a DXA scan, you lie on your back on a couch while a scanner moves above your body.
+During a DXA scan, you lie on a couch, on your back while a scanner moves above your body.
 The amount of radiation from a DXA scan is much less than from a normal x-ray.

 The results of the scan will show whether you have: